 Preqin receives performance data from GPs, LPs, and listed sources.
-For a given as of date for a fund, one source is chosen based on consistency, completeness, and timeliness - it is this data that is then used for benchmarks.
-The chosen historical sources can be viewed for each fund, along with the rest of the sources reporting data for the fund.
-For some reported data, we are unable to disclose the source.
+For a given as-of date for a fund, one source is chosen based on consistency, completeness, and timeliness - it is this data that is then used for benchmarks.
+The chosen historical sources can be viewed for each fund, along with the rest of the sources reported data.
+For some reported data, we are unable to disclose the source, for reasons of confidentiality.